Immersalab/Glint3D/ai/FOR_DEVELOPERS.md

 ### CI/CD Integration (Future)

 Eventually, we can use **Codex for GitHub Actions** to automate task validation.
-If you don't know what that is, you should look into it—it's a game changer for structured workflows like this.
+If you don't know what that is, you should look into it???it's a game changer for structured workflows like this.

 Because our task modules are deterministic and machine-readable, AI agents can run in CI to:
 - Validate `task.json` has required fields and proper format
 - Check `checklist.md` has all steps completed before merge
-- Verify `progress.ndjson` has proper event sequence (task_started → step_completed → task_completed)
+- Verify `progress.ndjson` has proper event sequence (task_started ??? step_completed ??? task_completed)
 - Confirm all `outputs.artifacts` files exist
 - Run acceptance criteria checks automatically
 - Execute QA passes using `ai/prompts/QA_PASS_PROMPT.md`